rafiqulislam21/online_shop/README.md

 ## How to run program
 - Make sure docker is installed and running
 - Run command `docker-compose up --build` then wait until the docker containers are build.
-- visit this url `https://localhost:5000/` and add this url as trusted url, otherwise frontend will show error. we used self signed ssl certificate that's why url should be marked as trusted url first.
+- visit this url `https://localhost:3000/` and You may see a warning your connection isn’t private during the first visit to the website.
+This is because we used a self-signed certificate to configure SSL.
+To solve this issue click the `Advance` button then click `continue to localhost (unsafe)` link.
+Note that we have added SSL in both of our frontend and backend apps.
+So it may require visiting the backend URL as well and following the same steps mentions earlier.
+The backend root URL is  `http://localhost:5000/`.
-- visit `https://localhost:3000/` in your browser, you will see the homepage of the project.
+- After that visit again`https://localhost:3000/` in your browser, you will see the homepage of the project.
 - To initialize database with sample data click `init-data` from navbar.
 - To Clear database click `clear-data` from navbar.
 - To switch database/ migrate database select `sql/non-sql` dropdown from navbar.